batect/batect/RELEASING.md

 3. Run `./gradlew validateRelease` to ensure everything looks OK.
 4. Push tag.
 Travis will automatically create GitHub release with binaries.
 5. Go to GitHub and add release notes / changelog to release.
-6. Update the sample projects to use the new version.
+6. Update the sample projects to use the new version: `./tools/update_sample_projects.sh`

 If you need to update the demo screencast, run `asciinema rec --command sh -c 'PS1="\$ " bash'`.